“Why should I spend time customizing my resume for a single job application when recruiters only look at it for 6 seconds?”

 Your decision to tailor your resume may be the single factor that puts you ahead of other applicants and propels you through to the next stage.

-Pull ahead of the competition and land the job with a resume aimed for success
+Pull ahead of the competition and land the job

 In her 2017 Harvard Business Review article, which offered tips about how to customize a resume, Jane Heifetz succinctly explains, “Is it worth the time to so carefully review job postings and then tailor your resume to each position’s requirements?
 Absolutely, if you want hiring managers to immediately see why you’re an exceptional candidate worthy of an interview.”